Kaiyrly/eb-1a/1-process/README.md

 Actually, this was the second-best thing that could happen to them at the interview.

 Windows 7 and 6 were holding tourist visa interviews.
-Window 7 read 'English', and in window 6 the officer was able to speak Georgian (and likely Russian, but I was not sure).
+Window 7 read 'English' and in window 6 the officer was able to speak Georgian (and likely Russian, but I was not sure).
 While I was waiting, I witnessed one interview in the window 7 and two interviews in the window 6.
 I could hear them all, both the officers and the applicants.
 All were approved and went easy.